anvaka/common-words/README.md

 # How?

-I extracted individual words from the [github_repos](https://bigquery.cloud.google.com/dataset/bigquery-public-data:github_repos) data set on BigQuery.
+I extracted individual words from the [github_repos](https://bigquery.cloud.google.com/dataset/bigquery-public-data:github_repos) data set on the BigQuery.
 A word is extracted along with top 10 lines of code where this word has appeared.

 I apply several constraints before saving individual words: